aniketmaurya/blog/posts/2023/image-classification-pytorch-lightning.md

 author: ChatGPT
 ---

-# Training an Image Classification Model using PyTorch
+# Training an Image Classification Model using PyTorch Lightning

 Image classification is one of the most fundamental tasks in computer vision and deep learning.
 It involves training a model to categorize images into predefined classes or labels.
 PyTorch, a popular deep learning framework, provides a robust platform for building and training image classification models.
 In this blog, we'll take you through the process of training an image classification model using PyTorch.